darauble/Locus-Map-DIY/README.md

 # The Rationale

-I always buy and updated version of LoMaps for my little country or other countries I intend to visit for hiking&biking.
+I always buy an updated version of LoMaps for my little country or other countries I intend to visit for hiking&biking.
 However, releases are not that frequent, and OSM is updated constantly.
 I contribute actively to OSM myself.

 This is why I started "research" on how to create an updated version of the map.
 The deeper I digged, the more I appreciate what Locus Map team done to deliver really nice looking and informative maps.
 I only partially recreated their work with the help of Petr Voldán.
 He was very nice and actively replied to my questions on Locus Map forum.